jgraph/www.diagrams.net-source/_posts/2020-08-24-github-diagrams.md

 ## Use HTML as a container for self-editing diagrams

-You can build a HTML file with embedded diagrams, using nanocms.js for the Github interface and diagram editing functionality, as well as Bootstrap and nanocms.css for CSS styling.
+You can build a 'self-editing' HTML file with embedded diagrams, using ``nanocms.js`` for the Github interface and diagram editing functionality, as well as Bootstrap and ``nanocms.css`` for CSS styling.
 HTML can be used in this way with diagrams in a number of formats, including inline SVGs containing links.

 [Go to the following example of a self-editing HTML file containing diagrams](http://jgraph.github.io/drawio-github/self-editing.html)